yygycqipm/.emacs.d/pkgs/README.md

-Here is a place for 3rd packages.
+This is a place for packages in MELPA or other package repositories.